-Bolton Clarke will provide financial support to the Entity to enable the Entity to pay its debts as and when they become due for a period of 12 months from the date of signing the 30 June 2022 financial statements and to enable the Entity to continue as a going concern.
-The loans owing to Bolton Clarke from the Entity are classified as non current liabilities.
+RSL Care RDNS Limited (the Parent Entity) will provide financial support to the Entity to enable the Entity to pay its debts as and when they become due for a period of 12 months from the date of signing the 30 June 2023 financial statements and to enable the Entity to continue as a going concern.
+The loans owing to RSL Care RDNS Limited from the Entity are classified as non current liabilities.

-The Board believes the Entity's future cashflows will be sufficient to enable it to meet future obligations as and when they fall due.
-Consequently, after consideration of all available current information, the Board has concluded that there are reasonable grounds to believe that the Entity will be able to pay its debts as and when they fall due and payable and the basis of preparation of the financial report as a going concern is appropriate.
+The The Board believes the Entity's future cashflows will be sufficient to enable it to meet future obligations as and when they fall due.
+Consequently, after consideration of all available current information, the Board has concluded that there are reasonable grounds to believe that the Entity will be able to pay its debts as and when they fall due and payable and the going concern basis of preparation of the financial report is appropriate. liabilities As outlined above, the only indication that may cause any doubt as to the ability of the Entity to continue as a going concern is the ongoing net current liability position.